djschroeder/WebProjects/uttt-game/README.md

 ## Acknowledgements

-- Base template and inspiration provided by [Web Dev Simplified](https://www.youtube.com/@WebDevSimplified)
+- Base code and inspiration created by following a tutorial provided by [Web Dev Simplified](https://www.youtube.com/@WebDevSimplified)
 - Refactoring and bug fixing assistance by OpenAI's ChatGPT